 He gave an example on the dam safety aspect, saying Laos has revised its new Dam Safety Guidelines, which meet and even exceed international standards, and all new projects including the Luang Prabang project must conform to these more stringent guidelines.

-On the same day, representatives of the Meking locals under the network of the Thai Mekong People’s Network from Eight Provinces had submitted a letter to Thailand’s Ministry of Energy to suspend power purchase agreements from dam projects on the Lower Mekong, including the latest Luang Prabang project.
+On the same day, representatives of the Meking locals under the network of the Thai Mekong People’s Network from Eight Provinces had submitted a letter to Thailand’s Ministry of Energy asking it to suspend power purchase agreements from dam projects on the Lower Mekong, including the latest Luang Prabang project.
 They cited unresolved transboundary impacts by the first Xayaburi dam and excess of power purchased from foreign power generation sources.

 ”While hydropower is often touted as costing less than other energy sources, this is because hydropower projects externalize the cost of addressing social and environmental impacts,” the group remarked, calling for the power purchase agreement of the Luang Prabang project be disclosed at the same time.